 During the reign of Bolesław I, the Polish eagle first started to appear on coins.
 At this time, eagles also appear on Roman currency.

-    With trade routes between Rome and Poland opening up due to the rising popularity of Polish amber, the two states found themselves sharing the same animal on their different currencies.
+at this time, trade routes between Rome and Poland opening up.
+Due to the rising popularity of Polish amber, the two states found themselves sharing the same animal on their different currencies.

 The Polish Eagle at war

 Later, in the 12th century, the Polish eagle started to appear on shields, ensigns and the seals of dukes and other nobility.

 The Polish coat of arms was also flown high during the Battle of Grunwald in 1410 when Poland infamously fought the German Teutonic Knights.

 This battle would go down to be the bloodiest and most important battles in the history of Poland and Lithuania – and the Polish Eagle flew high throughout the whole affair.

 Later, the Polish coat of arms would also fly into battle 1683.
 Here, the Polish-Lithuanian Commonwealth fought alongside the Holy Roman Empire to ward off the invading Byzantine Empire.

 It was in this era that the Polish Hussars were prevalent in nearly all military conflicts.
 One look at the infamous Hussar armour and one can see elements of the Polish coat of arms trickling through.

 In the 18th century, when Poland was ‘partitioned’ (cut up and dealt out to its neighbours), the eagle took on even more meaning.
 It became motivation for resistance and for standing up against oppression.

 The countries that had swallowed Poland up in that period (Germany, Russia, and Austria) coincidentally all had black eagles as their national emblems.
 The imperial eagle.